Optimizing positional scoring rules for rank aggregation: Problem statement

 Let us now give an equivalent view of {\sf OptPSR}.
 A scoring rule $\s$ can be thought of as a point in $\mathbb{R}^d$, and, in particular, in the region $R_0$ of $\mathbb{R}^d$ formed by the inequalities $s_i-s_{i+1}\geq 0$ for $i=1, ..., d-1$ and $s_d\geq 0$ that define all valid scoring vectors.
 We can define subregions of $R_0$ by considering any subset $C'\subseteq C$ of constraints and the inequality $\boldsymbol{\delta}(x,y,\Pi)\cdot \s >0$ for every constraint associated with the pair of alternatives $(x,y)\in C'$ and the inequality $\boldsymbol{\delta}(x,y,\Pi)\cdot \s \leq 0$ for every constraint $(x,y)\in C\setminus C'$.
-In this way, the collection of all subsets of constraints in $C$ partition $R_0$ into disjoint subregions (of course, some of them may be infeasible).
+In this way, the collection of all subsets of constraints in $C$ partition $R_0$ into disjoint subregions; of course, some of them may be infeasible.
 Hence, in order to maximize $\g(\s,\boldsymbol{\delta}(\Pi),C)$, it suffices to find any point $\s$ in the non-empty subregion of $R_0$ that satisfies the subset of constraints with maximum total weight.

 To do so, we can enumerate all subsets of constraints of $C$, check feasibility of the corresponding regions using linear programming, and report any point in the subregion that yields the highest gain.
 This algorithm takes time polynomial in $2^{|C|}$ and $d$, assuming that it receives $\boldsymbol{\delta}(\Pi)$ and $C$ as input.
+In practice, the parameter $d$ (i.e., the size of the input rankings) is expected to be a small constant, while the number of alternatives and, consequently, the number of constraints $|C|$ would be much larger.
+Hence, an algorithm that runs in time exponential in $|C|$ is clearly impractical.
 In the next section, we will present an algorithm that uses a more clever enumeration of the feasible subregions in order to get the one that yields the maximum gain.